jkenton/jkenton-pages/_posts/2025-12-15-monday-again.md

 Decemberteenth the Third

-Monday Be kind to yourself today
+Monday Be kind to yourself today<br/>
 15th Reflecting on the month so far (prior 30 days)